 We're replacing the fire-damaged trickling filters with an activated sludge reactor.

-Once up and running, the new reactor will fix the long-standing odour issues.
-This option also provides opportunities to significantly reduce greenhouse gas emissions and accommodate the needs of our growing population.
+Once up and running, the new reactor will fix the long-standing odour issues experienced since the fire.
+It will also significantly reduce greenhouse gas emissions and accommodate the needs of our growing population.

 We can build the activated sludge reactor without disrupting current operations.
 In the meantime, we’re working hard to keep the damaged plant operating with minimal odour and will keep the community updated on progress.